14/11/2025

 Step 4.
 Clean the Grout Lines

 Mix baking soda and water into a paste, then apply it to the grout lines.
 Scrub with an old toothbrush or grout brush to lift stains and remove trapped dirt.
-Grout lines are often the dirtiest part of your shower, so give them extra care.
+Grout joints are often the dirtiest part of your shower, so give them extra care.

 Step 5.
 Rinse and Dry Thoroughly

 Rinse the tiles and grout thoroughly with warm water to remove all residue.
-Use a microfiber cloth or clean towel to dry the tiles and prevent water spots.
+Use a microfiber cloth or a clean towel to dry the tiles and prevent water spots.
 The grout lines should be completely dry to avoid mold or mildew growth.

 Polished/Glazed Tile vs. Unpolished Tile: Tailored Cleaning Techniques

-Polished/Glazed Tiles Unpolished Tiles
+Category Polished/Glazed Tiles Unpolished Tiles

-Product recommendation: If you’re looking for unbeatable protection on unpolished tiles, Aqua Mix Sealer's Choice Gold is a top-tier solution that we recommend at Stone Center.
+If you’re looking for unbeatable protection on unpolished tiles, Aqua Mix Sealer's Choice Gold is a top-tier solution that we recommend at Stone Center.
 This sealer offers premium stain resistance while maintaining your tile’s natural beauty.

 How to Clean Textured Porcelain Tile Floors